dnolter959/autodiff/docs/milestone2.md

     - `point`; the point at which to evaluate the derivative
     - `seed_vector`; a scalar or array of number defining the seed of direction
   - This function uses the seed vector and Jacobian matrix to calculate and return a derivative for the specified `f` at `point`

+- `get_value`
+  - Calculates the value of a function at a given point
+  - args:
+    - `point`; the point at which to evaluate the function

 Module: `auto_diff_math.py`